FOREX-Euro off 1-mth high as crisis plan optimism ebbs

 While European leaders may decide on an overall stance to

 beef up banks' capital at the Oct.
-23 summit, they will probably
+23 EU summit, they will

 Corporate Bank's Karakama.

-carry a cost.
-If countries in the euro zone were to shoulder the
+zone banks can carry a cost.
+If countries in the euro zone were

 In a development that could come back to haunt the euro in